 Whether you’re looking for comprehensive protection or just a basic level of cover, Westpac Car Insurance offers a range of policies to help keep you on the road.
-With three levels of cover available, Westpac provides flexible discount options, the freedom to choose your own repairer, and a 24/7 claims service to help you get moving again as quickly as possible.
+With two levels of cover available, Westpac provides flexible policy options, the freedom to choose your own repairer and 24/7 online claims lodgement to help you get moving again as quickly as possible.

 We don't currently have this brand on our panel.
 But don't fret!
 You can head to the Westpac Car Insurance website or compare a bunch of other car insurance companies with finder.